dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 ## App startup errors

-In Visual Studio, an ASP.NET Core project defaults to [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview) hosting during debugging.
-A *502.5 - Process Failure* or a *500.30 - Start Failure* that occurs when debugging locally can be diagnosed using the advice in this topic.
+In Visual Studio, the ASP.NET Core projects default server is Kestrel.
+Visual studio can configued to use [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview).
+A *502.5 - Process Failure* or a *500.30 - Start Failure* that occurs when debugging locally with IIS Express can be diagnosed using the advice in this topic.

 ### 403.14 Forbidden